 - More Writing Guides To Help With Knowing When To Rewrite Your Story

-I had a sickening moment a couple of weeks ago.
+I had a sickening moment when writing my second novel.
 While thinking about how best to put the pieces of a chapter together I realised none of it tied together.

 Like trying to place circles into squares.